Ex-rebel, businessman to vie in Colombia presidential runoff

 Petro was once a rebel with the now-defunct M-19 movement and was granted amnesty after being jailed for his involvement with the group.

-Hernández, the former mayor of the north-central city of Bucaramanga, surged in recent polls with promises to “clean” the country of corruption and to donate his salary.
-Some see a partial connection between him and Trump.
+Some see comparisons to Trump in Hernandez, the former mayor of the north-central city of Bucaramanga.

 “They share that they have speeches against the establishment, against that traditional policy, not only seen from the government, but from the traditional opposition,” said Johan Caldas, a political analyst at Universidad de la Sabana.
-“They are far from any type of structure, from formalisms, from partisan thoughts that end up precisely convincing people, who find an option for change, that is just far from the traditional left or right.”
+He said their freedom from traditional party ideology and structure convinces people "who find an option for change that is just far from the traditional left or right.”

 A Gallup poll conducted earlier this month said 75% of Colombians believe the country is heading in the wrong direction and only 27% approve of Duque.